Aaravos: Book Seven: Dark (2024)

+As Aaravos had actually been stalling Ezran until the sun sets, this allowed a horde of shades to overwhelm the Katolian forces and free Aaravos.
+Reaching Lux Aurea, he kills Karim by crushing him in his hand before seizing the Sun Forge's Sun Orb and using it to corrupt the sun, bringing forth the Eternal Night.
+He is soon engaged by the Archdragons Zubeia, Rex Igneous, and Domina Profundis but defends himself by summoning the shade of Avizandum, now a puppet of Aaravos and he kills Igneous.
+Callum attempted to imprison Aaravos in one of Viren's coins but at the same time, Ezran attempted to strike him down with the Nova Blade.
+Before either of them could reach him, Zubeia brings Avizandum back to his senses and they overwhelm Aaravos, who sends Claudia to the Storm Spire through a portal for her safety.
+After the Sun Orb was destroyed, which brought an end to the Eternal Night, Zubeia and Avizandum sacrificed themselves to destroy Aaravos' mortal form.
+Sometime after, the Humans and Elves began making preparations for Aaravos's return once his stars realign in seven years time, which will allow him to materialize in a new mortal form.

 Development

 Characterization and progression

 Aaravos is described by the series' creators as a complicated character with a good side and a bad side.
 He is described as "mysterious and charismatic," as well as "secretive, yet charming."
 He is also stated by the creators to be manipulative in a "very slow and seductive way", and the fact he is able to manipulate a person as "brilliant" as Viren is a great example of this.

-Regarding the character's fascination with humans and the mysterious gifts he shared with them, Ehasz stated that it is partly out of genuine kindness and generosity, and partly out of a desire to be "worshiped" and "revered."
+Regarding the character's fascination with humans and the mysterious gifts he shared with them, Ehasz stated that it is partly out of genuine kindness and generosity, and partly out of a desire to be "worshipped" and "revered."

 Despite his secretive and manipulative nature, Aaravos has stated that he never tells a lie, which both Ehasz and Richmond have confirmed, stating that he is "manipulative without being deceptive" and "always tells the truth."